YuriyaJP/Public-Health-Data-Engineering-Project-Japan-Suicide-Statistics-Pipeline/README.md

 ## Features
 - **Data Engineering:** Web scraping, cleaning, and building a self-updating pipeline.
 - **Data Visualization:** Interactive dashboards showing demographic and temporal trends.
 - **Time-Series Forecasting:** Linear regression and ARIMA models to predict suicide trends by age and gender.
+I attempted time series forecasting for age-specific suicide counts using Prophet.
+However, due to the small dataset and high variability in some age groups, predictive performance was poor (R² negative).
 - **Economic Impact Analysis:** Estimates lost lifetime tax revenue and productivity to quantify cost-effectiveness of interventions.
 - **Policy-Relevant Outputs:** Scenario modeling to project the effects of school, workplace, and regional interventions.